Skip to content

 JAVA_OPTS

 JVM options passed to the validator process.
-Increase -Xmx if you encounter out-of-memory errors.
+Increase -Xmx if you encounter out-of-memory errors during validation or when building the terminology cache on first startup.

 IG_PARAMS